qteatime/crochet-docs/language/surface-crochet/01-design-philosophy.rst

 many narrative-driven (and adjacent) games such as Visual Novels, RPGs, and Environmental Simulations.

-Crochet helps these games with a `Symbolic Logic`_ sub-language that relies on a `Global Fact Database`_.
-A `Simulation`_ sub-language allows expressing game rules (and game agents' behaviour) declaratively, and in a way that allows the runtime to verify and optimise their execution.
+Crochet helps these games with a Symbolic Logic sub-language that relies on a Global Fact Database.
+A Simulation sub-language allows expressing game rules (and game agents' behaviour) declaratively, and in a way that allows the runtime to verify and optimise their execution.